-Persons who construct, alter, remove or operate a non-federal dam must obtain approval from the Tennessee Division of Water Supply, Dams Section.
+Persons who construct, alter, remove or operate a non-federal dam must obtain approval from the Tennessee Division of Water Resources, Dams Section.
 A dam is defined as a structure at least 20 feet high or holds 30 acre-feet or more of water at maximum pool.

 Any dam that meets the size requirements above and is used exclusively as a farm pond (not used by the public) is not regulated by the Division and is not required to have approval.

 Non-federal dams may also require other environmental permits.
 Specifically, non-federal dams may require an ARAP (Aquatic Resource Alteration Permit), Stormwater Runoff Permit, and/or a Corps of Engineers' 404 Permit even though the dam may not be subject to the Safe Dams Act.
 The permits listed on this web-site are not intended to be an all-inclusive list.
 If you have any question about whether or not an activity you wish to pursue requires a permit, contact the Environmental Permit Program that you think may have permitting authority over the activity you wish to do or contact your regional Environmental Coordinator for further assistance.

 Applicants must submit the following items with the proper fees at least 60 days before starting any activity:

 » An Application for Certificate of Approval and Safety (Form CN-0821).
 Applicants provide information concerning the operator and owners and a complete description of the dam and reservoir.
 If construction, alteration, or removal of a dam is involved, the form requires information concerning the design engineer and purpose of such actions.

 » Engineering reports, detailed plans and specifications produced under the direction of a qualified registered engineer must accompany the application.